1.6 Provisions, Contingent Liabilities and Contingent Assets, legal or constructive

 (iii) Liquidity risk

 Liquidity risk is defined as the risk that the Company will not able to settle or meet its obligations on time or at reasonable price.
-Prudent liquidity risk management implies maintaining sufficent cash and marketable securities and the availability of fund through an adequate amount of credit facilities to meet obligations when due.
+Prudent liquidity risk management implies maintaining sufficient cash and marketable securities and the availability of fund through an adequate amount of credit facilities to meet obligations when due.
 The company's treasury team is responsible for liquidity, funding as well as settlement management.
 In addition, processes and policies related to such risks are overseen by senior management.
 Management monitors the Company's liquidity position through rolling forecasts based on expected cash flows.

 (iv) Capital management